Before the Remodeling

-In this $5,000 update ($10,000 with appliances), we lightened the look with Rust-Oleum Cabinet Transformation kits in Meadow (#338495).
+In this $5,000 update ($10,000 with appliances), we lightened the look with a cabinet transformation kit.
 We added new hardware and installed faux panels on the sides of end cabinets to give them a custom appearance.
-Cost-effective laminate countertops (model 4924-38) gained a solid-surface look with full bullnose edging.
+Cost-effective laminate countertops gained a solid-surface look with full bullnose edging.

 Because guests always gather in this eat-in kitchen, we turned the adjacent storage area into a serving space featuring stylish, simple-to-make shelves.

-Make yours a cook’s kitchen with a KitchenAid stainless-steel range (#70548) and Broan hood (#308307) instead of the microwave, which was moved to the pantry.
+Make yours a cook’s kitchen with a stainless-steel range and add a hood in place of the microwave, which will move to the pantry.
 They not only have professional-grade features, but also draw attention to the beauty of the backsplash and create a focal point.

 Make a Splash

 Mosaic wall tiles create a stunning backsplash for about $10 per square foot.
 Install vertically or horizontally to suit your style.

 This bronze-finish faucet sports a pull-down spout and a high-end appearance.

 At $6–$10 each, these oil-rubbed bronze pulls work with any style of door, drawer, and decor.

 Enjoy the stylish charm of a striped curtain panel and bronze rod.